 Since listening to that kind of clamor is only safe for up to 15 minutes per day, it’s best to look for quieter models.
 Most of my top picks for the best quiet shop vacs can be the right one for you to use in your workshop, home, or car.
 After I present my reviews, I’ll tell you how I narrowed down my options as well as how you could quiet down a shop vac you already own.

-Reviews of the Best Quiet Shop Vacs
+the Best Quiet Shop Vacs on the Market

 If you want to get a shop vac to use around your workshop or home, there’s no need to splurge on a big canister or powerful motor.
 You’d be surprised how far you could get with just a 2-gallon canister and a two horsepower motor.
 In any case, weaker motors tend to be much quieter than the more powerful ones.
 So with that in mind, I’ll go through my list starting from the smaller to the larger shop vacs I’ve found.